About UCF Funding

 At the completion of each semester in which a student is employed as a GTA, the student’s faculty GTA supervisor will meet with the student and complete the GTA Performance Assessment Form.
 These assessments are intended to facilitate and document the mentoring of graduate student teachers, promoting a review and discussion of the strengths and weaknesses in the student’s performance in preparation for future employment.

 For more about graduate teaching at UCF, see Graduate Teaching.

 For more information about the types of employment available to international students, and the requirements and restrictions based on visa type, see the UCF Global website: global.ucf.edu.

 Expectations concerning vacations, days off and leave vary greatly depending upon the assistantship type and the details of the individual circumstances.
 Please speak to your supervisor at the beginning of your appointment to clarify what these expectations are.

 Finding a Job

 If you are interested in graduate assistantships at UCF, please the first talk with your graduate program director in the department, in case there are opportunities available within the college or department.
-Another excellent resource for students looking for employment is .
-Students may contact the Career Services adviser in their college for assistance.
-The advisers’ names and contact information are available on the Career Services website.
-For more information, call (407) 823-5909.
+Another excellent resource for students looking for employment is the Handshake system on the UCF Career Services website at https://career.ucf.edu/.

 Tuition remission is connected to your university fellowship or qualifying graduate assistantship appointment.
 For more information on the different levels and types of tuition remission, visit Tuition Remission.
 To review the student obligations for maintaining graduate tuition support, see Graduate Tuition Support.